William P. Hall House

-William P. Hall House is a historic home located at Lancaster, Schuyler County, Missouri.
+William P. Hall House is a historic home located at Lancaster, Schuyler County, Missouri, United States.
 It was built about 1902, and is a large two-story, irregular plan, Late Victorian style frame dwelling.
 It features a one-story wraparound porch with Ionic order columns and a porte cochere.
 It was the home of American showman, businessman, and circus impresario William Preston Hall (1864–1932).

 It was added to the National Register of Historic Places in 1975.